About Julia

 Who do you live with?

-For forty years I lived with Peter, my husband, who sadly died ten years ago.
+For forty years I lived with Peter, my husband, who sadly died fourteen years ago, and our three children till they all grew up and left home.

 Fortunately, my son Sam is good with computers, just like his dad, and he visits me a lot.
-He has created this website and is the webmaster.
+He has created this website and helps me keep it up to date.

 Do You Have Any Pets?